February 27th, 2010 (updated June 22nd, 2012)

 March 2003: Lord Stevenson first meets the retail tycoon Philip Green at a private Bank of Scotland dinner and is reportedly “blown away”.
 Stevenson suggests Green might want to consider bidding for Marks & Spencer with HBOS’s support (source Jeremy Warner in The Independent).

 April 2003: HBOS comes under fire for reckless lending into the UK mortgage market and for lending people six times their annual salaries to buy houses.
 O’Riordain seeks to downplay the story claiming: “There’s a theoretical possibility that customers could be offered six times their salary but there are stringent conditions attached.
-He stresses that Halifax’s lending is at “the prudent end of the spectrum”.
+He claims Halifax’s lending is at “the prudent end of the spectrum”.

-Oct 7, 2003: At a Merrill Lynch banking conference, Crosby berates the government for over-regulating banking and financial services.
+Oct 7, 2003: At a Merrill Lynch banking conference, Crosby berates the UK government for over-regulating banking and financial services.
 He says:

 “In retail, we’ve had … numerous banking enquiries, most notably Cruickshank’s, and most recently unnecessary meddling in the SME banking sector.
 None has either improved competition or access for customers.
 And Sandler looks like being no exception.”